Aromatherapy Tips For Healthy Feet

 Swift and sweet relief

 Soothing and cooling hydrosols also bring sweet relief to weary, over-heated and tired feet.
 In fact, nothing beats the instant refreshing, uplifting and toning effect of eucalyptus, rosemary or peppermint hydrosol when sprayed onto overheated, sore feet .
 Having said that, luxurious rose hydrosol is my favourite – not because it is particularly effective, but just because it smells so lovely!
+If you’ve really overdone things, try our popular Foot Ease Synergy in a lotion base or footbath to soothe and cool your tired tootsies.

 Tea tree essential oil makes an excellent all-round foot-care treatment since it has powerful antiseptic and antifungal properties that used regularly will keep your feet hygienically clean and healthy.
 It is one of the very best essential oils for treating athlete’s foot, and when blended with cypress essential oil it is particularly useful if the man in your life suffers from sweaty feet.
 Of all the available essential oils used in aromatherapy, tea tree is the one most suited for all-round foot maintenance and is highly recommended in your quest for healthy feet.